-- Good for groups: yes, with reservations (they host weddings and events upstairs as well)
+- It's good for groups with reservations (they host weddings and events upstairs as well)

 - We also heard the host and bartender speaking multiple languages to guests

-- Total dinner dining time: about 2 hours (if you want to enjoy it and take your time)
+- Time to allot for dinner: about 2 hours (if you want to enjoy it and take your time)

 96 Karabi Road